cansutas/HR_turnover/README.md

 The challenge was to merge these datasets without loosing detail of info as much as possible.
 I couldn't use data such as sickleave, motivation or pay due to GDPR, which would probably increase the performance of the model immediately.
 That pushed me to get creative with data engineering.
 I created the following

-* expat: if the nationality of the employee was different than the country they worked in
+* expat: 1 if the nationality of the employee was different than the country they worked in
-* promotion: if the employee changed to a position that's higher in the corporate ladder
+* promotion: sum of Band changes for the employee over the last 13 months. (e.g. 2 if employee was promoted 2 Band levels)
-* country_count: number of countries an employee worked in. more diverse experience considered to improve motivation but also increase the employee's value, could lead to poaching.
+* country_count: number of countries an employee worked in in the last 13 months. more diverse experience considered to improve motivation but also increase the employee's value, could lead to poaching.

 ## The Model